nsh87/ehrcorral/docs/overview.rst

 occur, the similarity between the two fields compared is still high.
 To avoid the issue of gender misclassification as best as possible, EHRcorral focuses on sex in comparisons.
 Further work may be done in this area to handle better gender misclassification in the future.
-Birth date and zip code are converted to character fields to handle all of the character errors above and better understand the similarity of the fields between records.
+Birth date and postal code are converted to character fields to handle all of the character errors above and better understand the similarity of the fields between records.